 Something we didn’t like, is all the different “matrix’s” and “blends” that Muscletech categorized ingredients in.

 - In Ripped, L-theanine and choline fall into the “Neurosensory blend”

 - And in Next-Gen, its split between “Neurosensory blend” and “explosive energy matrix”

 If you dissect the labels and compare, you will find lots of random marketing BS jargon like this across all Muscletech products.
 These are mistakes that educated nutraceutical formulators DO NOT MAKE, so why is Muscletech making them?

-Overall we’re not that impressed as gym junkie supplement reviewers.
+Vapor One has definitely broken new ground for Muscletech and upped the ante.
+Vapor X5 on the other hand doesn’t have us as impressed as gym junkie supplement reviewers.
 When a new pre workout comes out, we expect it to be better, cooler, more effective… The Vapor X5 line isn’t any of that, it just has a “new” label on it.